-Students develop an understanding of the nature of tourists, tourism, and the tourism industry.
-They investigate local, national, and global tourism and explore tourism as a business.
-Students gain an understanding of the sustainable management of tourism and the various impacts of tourism socially, culturally, economically and socially.
+In the tourism focus students develop an understanding of the nature of tourists and the tourism industry and explore local, national and global tourism trends.
+They will gain an understanding of responsible and sustainable tourism and explore socio-cultural, economic and environmental impacts and management strategies.
 Field trips and excursions will be conducted in this subject.